Danish Decommissioning

 We are subject to supervision by The Danish Health Authority, Radiation Protection and by The Danish Emergency Management Agency.
 We have also established an external whistleblowing scheme where staff and regular partners can submit information on illegal or objectionable matters without fear of negative consequences.

-The 85 or so staff carry out a variety of tasks, some of them highly specialised: planning of the decommissioning, dismantling of installations, waste management, operation and maintenance, radiation protection of staff and the environment, administration, etc. Some of the staff know the nuclear installations from when they were in operation.
+The approximately 90 employees perform a variety of different and in some cases highly specialized tasks: decommissioning planning, plant dismantling, waste management, operation and maintenance, radiation protection of employees and surroundings, administration, etc. Some of the employees know the nuclear facilities from when they were in operation.

-DD is organised into eight units and a staff function.
-See organisational chart here and more details below.
+DD is organized into nine units and a staff function.
+See the organizational chart here and more details below.

 More about us